 Baidu offers a digital analytics tool similar to Google Analytics.

-In some ways it isn’t as advanced or flexible as Google Analytics, but it provides value in other ways.
-Namely, it integrates better with Baidu’s advertising system and it provides more data on organic search queries.
+In some ways, it isn’t as advanced or flexible as Google Analytics, but it provides value in other ways.
+Namely, it integrates better with Baidu’s advertising system and provides more data on organic search queries.